williamhogman/blog/posts/Push-down-automations-in-rust.md

 updates the state using the passed in option, if it exists.

-Then we have advance which is the core of what the push-down automation needs to do.
+Then we have advance which is the core of what the push-down automaton needs to do.
 First it creates the source value from the top value of the stack, the input signal and the current state.
 Then it calls the advance function of the particular `PDA` that is associated with this runner.
 We get the result of the advance function and change the state if it needs changing, using our helper.
 The stack operation received is simply passed in to our stack implementation.
-With that the core logic for the push-down automation is done.
+With that the core logic for the push-down automaton is done.

 Finally, on to our last function, the run function.
 It simply takes an iterable of things that can be turned into members of our input